 It’s time to scrap the idea of a newsletter update….Nobody reads newsletters.
 Especially those monthly newsletter updates every creative business is sending!
-Sure your parents, spouses, family, and friends may want to read your updates, but your true art fans, buyers, and audience doesn’t want a newsletter and a monthly update.
+Sure your parents, spouses, family, and friends may want to read your updates, but your true art fans, buyers, and the audience don’t want a newsletter and a generic monthly update.

-Email marketing today is a very strategic way to get in touch with your audience, and its time you put some strategy behind your marketing.
-Algorithms and the social media game doesn’t come into play here.
+Email marketing today is a very strategic way to get in touch with your audience, and it’s time you put some strategy behind your marketing.
+Algorithms and the social media game don’t come into play here.
 The people on your mailing list opted in, so they want to hear from you.
 They don’t just want an August Newsletter in their inbox.

 Using email marketing is a direct way to market your audience by directly sending them content into their inbox. …Yes, spam inboxes and the social/promotional tabs make it a bit harder to show up in the actual inbox but this is a direct way to get in touch with your audience.